SCELSE - An Interdisciplinary Biofilm & Microbiome Research Institute of NTU and NUS

 SCELSE is at the forefront of providing microbial-based solutions for sustainability challenges, aligning with the long-term planning of its host universities.
 The centre’s R&D contributes to carbon capture, waste treatment, resource recovery, sustainable food production, and public health.
 SCELSE’s multidisciplinary collaboration promotes regional leadership and fosters international collaborations, driving the development of local talent as future sustainability leaders.

-Internationally, SCELSE collaborates with over 50 research groups and industry partners, maintaining strong R&D ties with prominent biofilm and microbiome centres worldwide.
+Internationally, SCELSE collaborates with more than 50 research groups and industry partners, maintaining strong R&D ties with prominent biofilm and microbiome centres worldwide.
 These collaborations enhance SCELSE’s ability to address emerging challenges and opportunities, positioning Singapore as a world leader in biofilm research.
 SCELSE’s coordination of international biofilm colloquia and the establishment of the npj Biofilms and Microbiomes journal further solidify its global impact.